DatavenueLiveObjects/LiveObjects_SDK_for_Linux/README.md

 cmake ..

 ```
-At this point you should setup API keys(check "API key" chapter for details) in each of examples you want to run, they're defined in:<br>
+<b>Make sure that you set API keys for each of example in each of examples you want to run.... they're defined in:</b><br>
 *examples/liveobjects_sample_basic/basic.c*<br>
 *examples/liveobjects_sample_minimal/minimal.c*<br>
 *examples/liveobjects_sample_minimal/update.c*<br>

-Then to compile "minimal" example: <br>
+to compile "minimal" example: <br>
+`*commands need to be run in "build" directory created in previous steps`:<br>

 ```bash
 make minimal